AmityCo/Amity-Social-Cloud-UIKit-iOS-OpenSource/README.md

 captivating, memorable virtual events to participate in along with other viewers from around the world.

-Learn more about Amity Chat on [our website→](https://www.amity.co/products/amity-video) or view the Amity Video [Docs→](https://docs.amity.co/video)
+Learn more about Amity Video on [our website→](https://www.amity.co/video) or view the Amity Video [Docs→](https://docs.amity.co/video)

 <br />